rexellk/StellaPortfolio/README.md

-# 👋 Hey there, welcome to my digital playground!
+# 👋 Hey there, welcome to my 20225 ver. portfolio website

 ## What's this all about?

-This is my 2025 portfolio showcasing some of my favorite projects and experiments.
+This is my 2025 portfolio showcasing some of my favorite UIUX and more design projects and experiments.
 Think of it as my little corner of the internet where I get to show off what I've been building!

 ## 🚀 Features